uvaai/ml2/_schedules/1 Fall 2021/index.md

 this website, using the question mark symbol at the top of the sidebar.
 Please use this feature instead of raising your hand in class, as it ensures that all questions get handled in the order that they are asked.
-Questions can of be about either the PDP or ML1 courses, just make sure to mention what assignment you're working on.
+Questions can of be about either the DPL or ML2 courses, just make sure to mention what assignment you're working on.
 For your location, please list the room and table you are working at, so the TA handling your question knows where to find you when it is your turn.